 Singapore 10Y Benchmark Interest Rates

-The Singapore 10Y Benchmark Interest Rate tells you about the cost of borrowing incurred by the Government of Singapore for a 10-year loan.
+Pay attention to this key mid-term interest rate as it affects financial markets.
+It is a measure of the cost of borrowing incurred by the Government of Singapore for a 10-year loan.
 This is the rate you will be compensated for lending money to a low-risk (theoretically risk-less) entity, the Government of Singapore.
 It is obtained from the market yield for a SGS bond with 10-years maturity.

 Singapore 10Y Benchmark Interest Rates (10-years period)